hirokoymj-new/Udemy/14_this.md

 test();// undefined
 ```

 - In strict mode, the default value of this is `undefined`.
-In non-strict mode, this sets a global object.
+Use strict mode **STOP this object being the global object** becuase most of the time, we don't want this to be a global object.
 ## In Object (`this` is called in a function of Object)

 **Non-strict mode**